Britain's FTSE hit by weak mining stocks and gloomy BOJ view

 * RBS rises on Goldman Sachs upgrade

-Investors also said an opinion poll giving the 'Out' campaign a 2 percentage point lead ahead of Britain's June 23 referendum on European Union membership was hurting sentiment.

-The FTSE is down by around 1.7 percent since the start of 2016 and around 14 percent below its April 2015 record high.
-World stock markets have fallen in that period due to concerns about a global economic slowdown.
+The FTSE is down by around 2 percent since the start of 2016 and 14 percent below its April 2015 record high.
+World stock markets having fallen in that period due to concerns about a global economic slowdown.

 Asian stocks fell as the Bank of Japan offered a bleaker view on the economy as it kept its monetary policy steady.